 If your existential crisis is lasting a long time or resulting in deep, negatively adverse feelings (including depression or anxiety), it’s time to get some professional help.
 You don’t want your condition to last years or drive you to reckless behavior, such as turning to substances to cope.
 A therapist can help you work through your feelings, understand what’s driving them and work with you to address them.

 Monitor the impact your existential crisis is having on your mental health.
-If it’s impacting your mental well-being, there is no shame in getting help.
-Make sure you seek help right away if you are experiencing the following:
+If it’s impacting your mental well-being, there’s no shame in getting help.
+Make sure you seek help right away if:

-• Your feelings are starting to interfere with your life (including your hygiene, work and relationships)
+- Your feelings are starting to interfere with your life (including your hygiene, work or relationships).

 Restore Mental Health Can Help

 Don’t go through your existential crisis on your own.
 At Restore Mental Health, our caring medical staff will help you get the treatment you need.
 An escape to a new environment may be the very thing you need to help you sort through this life crisis.
-Find out how we can support you today by reviewing the programs we offer.
+Contact Restore Mental Health today to learn more about the programs we offer.